escowles/recipes/_posts/2014-12-26-hot-process-soap.md

 layout: post
 title: Hot Process Soap
 date: 2014-12-26 17:13:28 -0500
-last_modified_at: 2022-06-19 10:11:17 -0400
+last_modified_at: 2023-07-08 10:22:41 -0400
 category: other
 tags: soap teatree
 ---
+908g lard
-90g coconut oil (76°)
+114g coconut oil
-360g olive oil
+114g olive oil
-171g water
+432g water
-62g lye
+156g lye
-14g tea tree oil

-Check exact recipe at http://soapcalc.net/calc/soapcalcwp.asp
+38g essential oils (e.g., mix of sandalwood and tea tree)
+* if varying fats at all, double-check using [soapcalc](http://soapcalc.net/calc/soapcalcwp.asp)

-* Measure oils into crockpot and heat on low heat.
+* measure fats into crockpot and heat on low heat until completely melted
-* Measure water in heat-proof mixing bowl.
+* measure water in heat-proof mixing bowl or pyrex pitcher
-* Wearing gloves and safety goggles in a well-ventilated area:
+* wearing gloves and safety goggles in a well-ventilated area:
-  * Measure lye in a separate container and slowly add to water.
+  * measure lye in a separate container and slowly add to water
-  * Stir carefully with heat-proof spoon.
+  * stir carefully with wooden spoon until mixture clears
-  * Lye mixture will be cloudy and heat to 200°F.
-  * Let mixture cool 10 minutes.
-* When oils are 120-130°F, slowly add lye mixture to oils in crockpot.
+* pour lye mixture into oils and mix well
-* Rinse all lye tools and containers with water and neutralize with vinegar.
+* rinse all lye tools and containers with water and neutralize with vinegar
-* Mix lye mixture into oils and then blend with stick blender 4-5 minutes, until mixture is opaque and starting to thicken.
+* blend with stick blender for 4-5 minutes, until mixture is opaque and starting to thicken,  and reaches "trace" (when the surface no longer immediately goes back to flat)
-* Cover and heat on low heat for 30-60 minutes, until thickened and bubbling over the entire surface.
+* cover and heat on low heat for 30-60 minutes, stirring every 10 minutes, until thickened and bubbling over the entire surface
-* Remove crock from heat, and add tea tree oil.
+* remove crock from heat and add essential oils
-* Spoon soap mixture into molds and cover with parchment paper.
+* spoon soap mixture into molds and cover with parchment paper
-* Age for 24 hours and then remove from molds and cut.
+* age for 24 hours and then remove from molds and cut

 Source: <http://wellnessmama.com/23840/slow-cooker-soap-recipe>